Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 In addition, depending on your industry, the cost of non-compliance can be severe.
 Violations to widely applicable data protection laws like GDPR can cost organizations hundreds of thousands to millions of dollars.

 Beyond security and compliance, unchecked cloud costs can add up.
 Many of these costs are due to solvable problems that can be identified with the right log analytics solution.
-During the pandemic in particular, many organizations scaled their cloud consumption, with little to no insight into how this added scale impacts their bottom line.
+During the pandemic, many organizations scaled their cloud consumption, with little to no insight into how this added scale would impact their bottom line.

 Some other business benefits of log analysis are less tangible.
 For example, unlocking insights from log analytics via BI can help teams: